astorfi/Deep-Learning-NLP/README.rst

 .. ################################################################################

+..
+For continuous lines, the lines must be start from the same locations.
 * **Neural Responding Machine for Short-Text Conversation** :
   Neural Responding Machine has been proposed to generate content-wise appropriate responses to input text.
   [ `Paper link`_ , `Paper summary`_ ]